How long after maghrib can you pray isha hanafi

 The period of time between sunset and complete darkness is known as twilight.
 Different scholars have different opinions on when twilight ends and it is time for Isha prayer.
 According to the Hanafi school of thought, twilight lasts until the redness in the sky disappears, which usually takes around 17-18 minutes after sunset.

-See also How long does it take for bet365 withdrawal
+See also How long for sperm to regenerate

 2. Application of Concessionary Period